Stone Duality for Topological Convexity Spaces: Stone Duality

 \subsection{Stone Duality for Preconvexity Spaces}

 There is in many ways, a very similar picture for the category of preconvexity spaces.
-Instead of the coframe of closed sets, the structure that defines the topological convexity spaces is the complete lattice of preconvex sets ${\mathcal P}$.
-Because the inverse image function for a preconvexity space homomorphism preserves preconvex sets, it induces an inf-homomorphism between the lattices of closed convex sets.
-Thus, we have a functor $\Preconvex\morphism{P}\Inf\op$ sending every preconvexity space to its lattice of preconvex sets, and every homomorphism to the inverse image function.
+Instead of the coframe of closed sets, the structure that defines the preconvexity spaces is the complete lattice of preconvex sets ${\mathcal P}$.
+Because the inverse image function for a preconvexity space homomorphism preserves preconvex sets, it induces an inf-homomorphism between the lattices of preconvex sets.
+Thus, we have a functor $\Preconvex\morphism{P}\Inf\op$, where $\Inf$ is the category of complete lattices with infimum-preserving homomorphisms between them, sending every preconvexity space to its lattice of preconvex sets, and every homomorphism to the inverse image function.
 This has many of the nice properties of the Stone duality functor $\Topol\morphism{F}\Coframe\op$.